Docker Logo

 Docker Logo 2013-2015

 The developer of the debut symbol is the freelance studio 99designs.
-She provided the company with 84 prototypes of the logo, of which Docker preferred a drawing by Ricky Asamanis of Indonesia.
+She provided the company with 84 logo prototypes, of which Docker preferred a drawing by Ricky Asamanis of Indonesia.
 It depicts a huge blue whale with a flat back, where containers are stacked in three rows.
-The lower part of the animal is immersed in impromptu water, made in uniform dark-colored jagged waves.
+The lower part of the animal is immersed in impromptu water, with uniform, dark, jagged waves.
 Keith smiles good-naturedly and wags his tail, which confirms the software’s friendliness.
 Below is the text part.
-A round font has been chosen for it, as closely as possible to a whale’s shape.
+A round font has been chosen as close as possible to a whale’s shape.

 2015 – 2017